PipIWYG/sabl-core/README.md

     "name": "Private Address Book"
 }
 ```
-The above request will create a new Address Book record
+The above request will create a new Address Book record.

 ```
 Endpoint: /api/v1/address_book